 Possibly the greatest cookie recipe of all time.
 Yes, that’s a big statement…

-Mumma and I made these cookies a while back and I remember wondering why we’d ever pick oat and raisin cookies over chocolate.
-Usually I found oat and raisin cookies dry and pretty tough, so I was sceptical.
-But, I love baking so reserved judgement.
+Mumma and I made these cookies a while back and I remember wondering why we’d ever choose oat and raisin cookies over chocolate.
+Sometimes oat and raisin cookies can end up quite dry and pretty tough, but I was determined to prove myself wrong.

-When I was younger I was also a big fan of stealing some of the mixture before it was cooked and would quite often do so when mumma turned her back to put something away (we all do it, right?!).
+When I was younger I was a big fan of stealing mixture before it was cooked and would do so often when mumma turned her back to put something away (we all do it, right?!).
 I tell you, from that moment all doubts about oat and raisin cookies disappeared…

 Raw cookie dough mixture has become somewhat a phenomenon with brands now selling it in ice-cream, inside chocolates and even in pots for one to eat with a spoon.
 I’m pretty certain that everyone loves cookie dough!
 But, I tell you what, this cookie dough is something else and so unbelievably scrumptious I’m surprised I ever have any cooked cookies left over…